Red junglefowl: Range

+Habitat

 Red junglefowl prefer disturbed habitats and edges, both natural and human-created.
-Apparently the forage and thick cover in these sorts of areas are attractive to junglefowl, especially nesting females.
-Junglefowl use both deforested and regenerating forests, and often are found near human settlements or areas of regrowth from slash-and-burn cultivation.
+The forage and thick cover in these sorts of areas are attractive to junglefowl, especially nesting females.
+Junglefowl use both deforested and regenerating forests, and often are found near human settlements or areas of regrowth from slash-and-burn agriculture.
 Areas burned to promote bamboo growth also attract junglefowl, with edible bamboo seeds more available.
 In some areas, red junglefowl are absent from silvicultural and rubber plantations; elsewhere, they will occur in both tea plant and palm oil plantations.
 In the state of Selangor, Malaysia, palm foliage provides suitable cover; palm nut fruit provides adequate food, as well as insects (and their larvae) within, and adjacent to, the trees.
 The palms also offer an array of roost sites, from the low perches (~4 m) favored by females with chicks to the higher perches (up to 12 m) used by other adults.

-Red junglefowl drink surface water when it is available, but they apparently do not require it.
-Birds in North-Central India visit water holes frequently during the dry season, although not all junglefowl on the subcontinent live close enough to water to do so; population densities may thus be lower, where surface water is limited.
+Red junglefowl drink surface water when it is available, but they do not require it.
+Birds in north-central India visit water holes frequently during the dry season, although not all junglefowl on the subcontinent live close enough to water to do so; population densities may thus be lower, where surface water is limited.